jerryjames2025/ML-projects/README.md

-# 🚀 Fake job finder using NLP
+# 🚀 Fake job finder using NLP and Logistic Regression

 > Short description of what this project does and why it is useful.